Practical User Impersonation

 Support and success teams need to:

-• Reproduce issues as the customer sees them
+• Reproduce issues as the customer sees them.

-• Perform allowed actions on behalf of a user to unblock them
+• Perform allowed actions on behalf of a user to unblock them.

-Impersonation must be deliberate, time‑boxed, fully audited, and clearly visible to everyone involved.
+So what is the key point here?
+Impersonation must be deliberate, time-boxed, fully audited, and clearly visible to everyone involved.

 Actor vs. Effective User